Bira/octopus-carnival/projects/lets-play-hells-rebels.md

 - [Underwater Dungeon Fantasy][2]: Adventure 02 and 03 feature significant
   underwater bits.

+- [Wealth in D&D and Dungeon Fantasy][10]: In which I figure out a nice and easy conversion rate between Pathfinder 1e/D&D 3.5 coinage and Dungeon Fantasy money.

 - [Underwater Dungeon Fantasy 2: Items and Artifacts][8]: Contains items useful for underwater adventuring.

 - [Denizens of the Sea][4]: Contains some aquatic species that can be used in the game.
 Not explicitly connected to the game, as the setting information is generic, but one of the PCs is an Atlantean.

+## Player Characters

+Our heroes!
+I like making parties of five ever since I started GMing D&D 4th Edition.

+The character sheets here depict how the characters are at the start of the campaign.
+I might add updated versions as the opportunity presents itself.

+- [Jade Irinka][11]: The Sixth Raven.

 [1]: {{ "/2023/07/08/lets-play-hells-rebels.html" | relative_url }}
 [2]: {{ "/2023/07/11/underwater-dungeon-fantasy.html" | relative_url }}